Skip to Main Content

 Lechazo asado, milk-fed lamb slow-roasted in a wood-burning oven, is the axis around which Castilian asador culture revolves.
 The lamb in this region, typically from churra or castellana breeds raised on the meseta, is slaughtered young, before it transitions to grass feeding, which gives the meat a pallor and a delicacy that distinguish it sharply from more mature lamb.
 Getting this right is not a matter of recipe variation; it is a matter of sourcing discipline, oven management, and an almost obstinate refusal to do anything clever.
 The standard is exacting precisely because the format is so exposed: there is nowhere to hide an inferior animal or a lapse in technique.

-That Mannix has maintained recognition at this standard across three consecutive years, including a #1 ranking on Opinionated About Dining's Casual Europe list in 2023, a #7 in 2024, and a #6 in 2025, alongside consecutive Michelin Plates in 2024 and 2025, places it in a small cohort of Castilian asadors that specialists track with the same attention they give to the country's tasting-menu circuit.
+That Mannix has maintained recognition across three consecutive years, including a #1 ranking on Opinionated About Dining's Casual Europe list in 2023, a #7 in 2024, and a #6 in 2025, alongside Michelin Plates in 2024 and 2025, places it in a small cohort of Castilian asadors that specialists track with the same attention they give to the country's tasting-menu circuit.
 These are not equivalent formats, of course.
 The €€ price range at Mannix is categorically different from the €€€€ positioning of Arzak in San Sebastián, Azurmendi in Larrabetzu, or Aponiente in El Puerto de Santa María.
 The OAD Casual list is specifically designed to capture excellence at lower price points, and a top-ten placement in that ranking signals something meaningful: that the cooking is precise enough to warrant a journey, not just a stopover.

 Gemma Garcia and the Weight of a Regional Tradition

 The editorial angle that matters most at Mannix is not innovation; it is continuity under pressure.
 Running an asador in a village of this size, maintaining a supply chain of high-quality lechazo, managing a wood-fired oven to consistent results across hundreds of covers a week, and holding the attention of a specialist publication across three consecutive years requires a discipline that is easy to underestimate from the outside.
-Chef Gemma Garcia leads that kitchen, and while the database here does not provide biographical detail, the record speaks clearly: three years of OAD recognition, with a trajectory that placed the restaurant at the leading of the European casual list in 2023 before settling into a sustained top-ten position.
+Chef Gemma Garcia leads that kitchen, and while the database here does not provide biographical detail, the record speaks clearly: three years of OAD recognition, with a trajectory that placed the restaurant at the top of the European casual list in 2023 before settling into a sustained top-ten position.

 For context, the OAD Casual Europe list draws on a surveyor base that skews toward serious food travelers with broad European reference points.
 Maintaining a position in that ranking alongside restaurants from cities with far larger food media footprints, while operating from a village in Castile at a mid-range price point, is a specific kind of achievement.
 It suggests that Garcia's approach to the asador format is not merely competent but genuinely authoritative within its category.